 It was very interesting to learn more about the history of the web, to see historical figures and places where it all started and to put all this into a bigger perspective.
 It was also very fascinating to see that during such a short period of time how much technology improved and what possibilities to future might hold.
 We might forget about how connected we are nowadays and how much we rely on technology and not longer than 50 years ago, the Internet, smartphones and all this was just a crazy sci-fi idea.
 The discussion at the end of the movie was very interesting too, especially to get a better insight what motivators and ideas were present when Werner Herzog created this excellent piece of work.

 Review of : “Lo and Behold, Reveries of the Connected World” by Aseel Mustafa.

 The indelible impact that “Lo & Behold” had on me started the moment I sat down to watch the film streaming simultaneously as it premiered at the London Film Festival.
 I have streamed movies many a times but this was my first experience with an at home virtual ticket; therefore, I was already predisposed to a feeling of cheesy admiration to the web and what it can do for us, which was the perfect mindset for the screening.

-In the end: being lost in my own notion that I hadn’t noticed that it triggered so much in me to go investigate about a plethora of topics from laws governing autonomous cars and A.I. in general, people’s privacy rights on the internet which I never knew dies upon a person’s passing away!
-How the laws need to be revised.
-To more scientific topics such as solar flares and radio frequency interference, even the law of large numbers!
-The film’s emotional treatment opened my eyes to all that comes with this life altering technology that need to be addressed with more awareness…
+In the end: being lost in my own conviction, I hadn’t noticed that it triggered so much in me to go investigate about a plethora of topics from laws governing autonomous cars and A.I. in general, people’s privacy rights on the internet which I never knew dies upon a person’s passing away!
+How the laws need to be revised; to more scientific topics such as solar flares and radio frequency interference, even the law of large numbers!
+The film’s emotional treatment opened my eyes to all that comes with this life-altering technology that need to be addressed with more awareness…

 Nugget for security enthusiasts: “people are the weakest link in security; people not the technology!”